Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Algebraic compactification of the space of metric graphs

-is block diagonal, and furthermore, multiplying it by any matrix which vanishes at $z=0$ leads to a matrix whose entries have no poles at $z=0$ and which also vanishes along $z=0$.
-By an earlier computation, $dU$, and hence $dU.
-U^{-1}$, is strictly block upper triangular modulo terms which vanish along $z=0$.
-It follows that any product of the matrices $ \Lambda^{-1} d\Lambda$ and $dU.
-U^{-1}$ involving at least one factor of the form $dU.
-U^{-1}$ is strictly block upper triangular modulo terms which vanish along $z=0$, and therefore has vanishing trace at $z=0$.
+is block diagonal, and furthermore, multiplying it by any matrix whose entries are rational functions in $z$ and which vanishes at $z=0$ leads to a matrix whose entries have no poles at $z=0$ and which vanishes along $z=0$.
+By an earlier computation, ${\rm d}U$, and hence ${\rm d}U. U^{-1}$, is strictly block upper triangular modulo terms which vanish along $z=0$.
+It follows that any product of the matrices $ \Lambda^{-1} {\rm d}\Lambda$ and ${\rm d}U. U^{-1}$ involving at least one factor of the form ${\rm d}U. U^{-1}$ is strictly block upper triangular modulo terms which vanish along $z=0$, and therefore has vanishing trace at $z=0$.
 We deduce that